 Freshman Matt Frye, who competes in sprints and hurdles, has been an early standout.

 Senior Erik Manning, junior John Riewe, sophomore Austin Aiello and freshman Jack Foley are among those who have missed time.

 "The boys have found it hard to score points," Green said.
 "We've already had our fair share of injuries.
 (Aiello, Foley, Manning and Riewe) are dealing with this adversity well and continue to provide support and leadership."

 to show improvement

 After falling to Central Crossing 5-0 on April 19, the boys tennis team was 0-7 overall.

-Coach Dan Skuce believes his team has matches it should be competitive in Wednesday, April 26, at home against Grandview, Thursday, April 27, at home against Village Academy and May 1 at Franklin Heights.
+Coach Dan Skuce believes his team has matches it should be competitive in Thursday, April 27, at home against Village Academy and Monday, May 1, at Franklin Heights.

 "We play Central Crossing twice and they don't have any (other) wins," Skuce said.
 "We might be able to scrape out something against DeSales.

 "When you're just starting, it's hard not to (improve)."